Mormonism and slavery: Legality of slavery

 Smith was killed in 1844, the year of his presidential bid, resulting in a schism among his followers.
 After the schism, the Reorganized Church of Jesus Christ of Latter Day Saints (later known as the Community of Christ), one of the resulting sects, embraced abolitionist ideals.
 Its leader following the schism, Joseph Smith III, was a "devotee" of Abraham Lincoln and supported the Republicans' charge to end slavery.

 Under Brigham Young, the LDS Church continued to teach that slavery was ordained of God.
 After he helped institute slavery in the Utah Territory, Young taught "inasmuch as we believe in the ordinances of God, in the Priesthood and order and decrees of God, we must believe in slavery".
-He argued that blacks needed to serve masters because they were not capable of ruling themselves, When blacks were treated right, Young contended that they were much better off as slaves than if they were free.
+He argued that Black people needed to serve masters because they were not capable of ruling themselves, When enslaved Black individuals were treated less harshly by their enslavers, Young contended that they were much better off enslaved than free.
 Because of these benefits, Young argued that slavery brought the "true liberty" which God had designed.
 He taught that because slavery was decreed of God, man was not able to remove it.
-He criticized the Northerners for their attempts to free the slaves contrary to the will of God and accused them of worshipping blacks.
+He criticized the Northerners for their attempts to free the enslaved people contrary to the will of God and accused them of worshiping Black people.
 He opposed the American Civil War, calling it useless and saying that "the cause of human improvement is not in the least advanced by the dreadful war which now convulses our unhappy country."
-After President Lincoln signed the Emancipation Proclamation, Young prophesied that the attempts to free the slave would eventually fail.
+After President Lincoln signed the Emancipation Proclamation, Young prophesied that the attempts to free enslaved people would eventually fail.